 Medicare covers surgery with a standard, or monofocal, lens implant.
 However, you may choose to receive a specialized lens for an added fee.
 Private insurance policies vary, but many also offer policy holders the choice of receiving a specialized lens as long as they pay the difference.
 Flexible Spending Accounts are another way you can save on your cataract surgery.
 For questions about any part of the payment process, please contact the billing and insurance department at Jackson Eye Associates and we will be happy to help answer any questions.

-All appointments that are not cancelled within 24 hours of the appointment time are subject to a $25.00 fee.
-Failure to show for your scheduled appointment will also result in a $25 fee.
-This $25.00 fee must be paid before we can reschedule your appointment.
+• CANCELLATION/”NO SHOW” POLICY: All appointments that are not cancelled within 24 hours of the appointment time are subject to a $40.00 fee.
+Failure to show for your scheduled appointment will also result in a $40 fee.
+This $40.00 fee must be paid before we can reschedule your appointment.

-These policies are always available for view at each of our clinics.
-If you would like a paper copy of this financial policy please inform the receptionist upon arrival to your appointment.
+These policies are always available for review at each of our clinics, though if you would like a paper copy, we would be happy to oblige.

 Make an Appointment